crispab/theband/README.md

 # The Band - a Mockito kata

+## Overview
+This document explains a little about mocking and the idea for the exercises.

+[Exercises](Exercises.md) is where the exercises are.

+[Spring Boot](SpringBoot.md) is a primer for Spring Boot and Flyway.

 ## Background
 Back in the 80's everyone asked the question.
 What would you use a personal computer for, except playing games?
 The answer was - keep a register of your record collection!